scmlab/guabao/home.markdown

 The frontend of Guabao is an extension of [Visual Code Studio](https://code.visualstudio.com/).
 You can install it by searching for the extension "Guabao" in the editor, or through the [Extensions Marketplace](https://marketplace.visualstudio.com/items?itemName=scmlab.guabao).
 A simple one-click installation downloads the frontend as well as pre-compiled backend (implemented in Haskell).

 [Z3](https://github.com/Z3Prover/z3) has to be installed separately and locatable from `$PATH`.
-You do not need Z3 to run Guabao if you do not use this feature, however.
+You do not need Z3 to run Guabao if you do not use the SMT-solving feature.

 # Where to Start?